 Pallavi Tyagi is an EVP and CHRO India at Capgemini.
 With over 20 years of experience in HR, she has a diverse experience from industries like IT to consumer durables to manufacturing (B2B) Specialised in comprehensive areas of HR: Strategy, TA, HR Operations, C&B, Business Partnering, Talent Management & Industrial relations, diversity & inclusion & employee engagement.
 She has worked cross-geographies: India, US, Eastern Europe, Middle East, Africa, India & Asia Pacific including China, ANZ, South East Asia, Japan, Korea & South Asia.

 Across every industry, an aspect that stays common over the others is the increasingly growing demand for HR tech.
-Data analytics, machine learning, AI, advanced automation, and other technological advancements are used in this wave of next-gen HR tech to improve existing tools and create solutions that have the potential to revolutionise talent management.
+Data analytics, machine learning, AI, advanced automation, and other technological advancements are used in this wave of next-gen HR tech to improve existing tools and create solutions that have the potential to revolutionise talent management consulting.

 Forward-thinking enterprises and the top HR experts in India have already experienced digital transformation to take advantage of cloud computing.
 As a result, obtaining and adopting next-generation HR technology appears to be a natural next step for many.
 However, before deciding to invest in new HR technology, it's critical to get a full picture of an HR software, and it's functionality.